Computing nuclear response functions with time-dependent coupled-cluster theory: Results

 In this Section, we validate the approach described in Sections~\ref{sec: pert-theory} and~\ref{sec: comp-setup} by comparing the nuclear dipole response functions of $^{4}$He and $^{16}$O obtained from static and time-dependent calculations.

-In the linear regime, where static and time-dependent calculations can be compared, we expect symmetry breaking effects induced by time evolution to be small.
+In the linear regime, where static and time-dependent calculations can be compared, we expect symmetry breaking effects induced by time evolution, leading, e.g., to mixing of other modes in the response, to be small.
 To quantify them, we focus on $^4$He and $N_{\rm max} = 4$, and track the time evolution of the expectation value of the total angular momentum $\braket{J^2}$.
 Indeed, we find that $\braket{J^2}$ deviates from $0$ by less than $10^{-6}$ for a field strength of $\varepsilon = 0.1$ MeV/fm, while it increases for larger values of $\varepsilon$, reaching around $10^{-1}$ for $\varepsilon = 50$ MeV/fm.
 As shown later in Section~\ref{sec: nonlinear}, such a field strength leads to non-linear behavior.

 For the static computations, we employ the Lorentz integral transform (LIT)~\cite{efros1994,efros2007} combined with the coupled-cluster method~\cite{bacca2013,bacca2014}.
 Since the latter is also based on coupled-cluster, it allows for a clean comparison within the same many-body approximation scheme.
 The LIT avoids the calculation of all the bound and continuum excited states of the Hamiltonian in the response~(\ref{response}) by considering an integral transform with Lorentzian kernel of $R(E)$